+SCHOOL ACTIONS CHECKLIST Date reply/

+no reply

+αρριισασίο

+CLASS

+First Day of unexplained absence

+FIRST DAY CALLING is advised best practice;

+numbers

+Assesses vulnerability as B.2.3.2 above

+f the child is subject of a CP plan, a Looked After Child or a

+rulnerable child, Children's Social Care key worker must be

+·

+does so

+f there is good reason to believe that a crime may have

+peen committed then referral to police and Children's Social

+Care must be made immediately.

-Target for action SCHOOL ACTIONS CHECKLIST Date sent or done or not applicable Date reply/ no reply NAME OF PUPIL от пот арризавто CLASS First Day of unexplained absence DAY 1 A FIRST DAY CALLING is advised best practice; It is essential for all targeted children - CP, LAC and those on school/ESW target list and ideally will be done for all pupil: The School Attendance Office Rings the parents and if no reply All other contact phone numbers Assesses vulnerability as B.2.3.2 above В If the child is subject of a CP plan, a Looked After Child or a vulnerable child, Children's Social Care key worker must be informed at once or in line with agreed CP or LAC plan.
-Attendance administrator to speak with school's Designated Teacher for CP to make decision about need to ring and who does so If there is good reason to believe that a crime may have been committed then referral to police and Children's Social Care must be made immediately.
+The state of the s IAME OF PUPIL done or not applicable CLASS CIRST DAY CALLING is advised best practice; is essential for all targeted children - CP, LAC and those in school/ESW target list and ideally will be done for all upil: The School Attendance Office things the parents and if no reply All other contact phone umbers assesses vulnerability as B.2.3.2 above If the child is subject of a CP plan, a Looked After Child or a ulnerable child, Children's Social Care key worker must be informed at once or in line with agreed CP or LAC plan.
+Attendance administrator to speak with school's Designated deacher for CP to make decision about need to ring and who oes so If there is good reason to believe that a crime may have een committed then referral to police and Children's Social